Category: climate change

 by

+Now also cross-posted to ABC’s The Drum website.
 The last fortnight saw the release of two significant contributions to the post federal election debate on the state of official politics, and more specifically its intimate connection with the fortunes of the Australian Labor Party.
-The first, the new Quarterly Essay by George Megalogenis of The Australian, is a detailed attempt by a senior journalist to go beyond the usual trivia proffered by the major parties and media hacks.
-The second, by former NSW Labor Treasurer Michael Costa, is a withering attack on ALP traditions, structures and policies.
+The first, the new Quarterly Essay by George Megalogenis of The Australian, is a detailed attempt […]

 26 Sep